 Backpacking in Cambodia?
-Find out more about this popular country for travellers with our Cambodia backpacking guide will give you useful advice and tips about popular cities to visit, hostel accommodation, solo travel in Cambodia, the food, visa information and more.
+Find out more about this popular country in Asia with our Cambodia backpacking guide which will give you useful advice and tips about popular cities to visit, hostel accommodation, solo travel in Cambodia, the food, visa information and more.
 Written by fellow travellers our Cambodia backpacking guide will help you make the most out of your time away – you can even post your own travel experiences and share useful information with our community.

 Backpacking in Cambodia

 Sandwiched between Thailand and Vietnam, Cambodia is an essential stop for those exploring South-East Asia.
-Backpackers flock from far and wide to enjoy the laid back pace of life, affordable cost of travelling and of course the magnificent temple complex of Angkor Wat.
-Once a mighty empire, Cambodia has seen better days, and is now one of the poorest countries in the world but that doesn't stop it welcoming visitors from around the globe.
+Backpackers flock to Cambodia to enjoy the laid back pace of life, affordable cost of travelling and of course the magnificent temple complex of Angkor Wat.
+Once a mighty empire, Cambodia has seen better days, and is now one of the poorest countries in the world but that doesn't stop it welcoming travellers from around the globe.
 The Cambodian economy is based on farming, tourism and garment production.

 Cambodia’s Main Cities